pgtipping/Synthalyst/memory-bank/progress.md

 Integrated PubMed API to provide evidence-based medical information with proper citations and evidence grading, enhancing the value of the Knowledge GPT feature for health-related queries.

+Fixed UI alignment issues with language and domain selectors to ensure a consistent and professional appearance on both desktop and mobile devices.

+Added clear user guidance in the tips section to inform users about the limitations of the Medical Knowledge Assistant regarding conversational phrases.

 ## Known Issues (March 16, 2025)

 - Web search requires Google Custom Search API key and Search Engine ID configuration